openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

       datum project import [-h] [-n NAME] -f FORMAT [-r RPATH] [--no-check] [-p PROJECT_DIR] url ...

-    ``-n NAME`` is the name of dataset you can assign. if you don't give it, Datumaro generates it automatically (``source-0``, ``source-1``, ...). ``-f FORMAT`` is the format of the dataset to be imported to the project.
+    ``-n NAME`` is the name of dataset you can assign.
+If you don't give it, Datumaro generates it automatically (``source-0``, ``source-1``, ...). ``-f FORMAT`` is the format of the dataset to be imported to the project.
     The default behavior adds the dataset to the project in the current working directory, but you can specify a specific directory path of the project with ``-p PROJECT_DIR``.